 All around our planet, food production is running into an increasing demand for quantity and quality, which is partly connected to the increase in population, and - not last - to the continuous change in people's lifestyle.
 The food module addresses the topics of sustainable food production integrating solutions for wastes recovery, efficiency and sustainability of food production, food safety and food security, while also considering the environmental impact.
-Key issues of the module will be the understanding of different food production systems (Animal and plant-based foods), the new approaches to possibly reduce the impact of food production on the environment, food waste and food by product recovery and valorisation, and the introduction of Novel Foods in our diet.
+Key issues of the module will be the understanding of different food production systems (Animal and plant-based foods), the new approaches to possibly reduce the impact of food production on the environment, food waste and food by product recovery and valorisation, the introduction of Novel Foods in our diet and the impact of dietary habits on sustainability.